 LADWP provides electrical power to the project site.
 LADWP maintains various generating and distributing substations throughout the greater Los Angeles area, including generating and distribution centers near the Port.
-LADWP's power system serves approximately 3.9 million people, and is the nation's largest municipal utility.
-LADWP's all time peak load was 5,708 MW which occurred in July 2005, and has an installed generation capacity of 7,336 MW.
+LADWP's power system serves approximately 3.9 four million people, and is the nation's largest municipal utility.
+LADWP's all time peak load demand was 5,708 6,165 MW which occurred in July 2005 2006, and has an installed generation capacity of 7,336331 MW.
 In the 2004 baseline year, the peak load was 5,418 MW.
-LADWP's service territory covers 465 square miles including Los Angeles and Owens Valley, with annual sales exceeding 23 million MW-hours (MWh).
-LADWP estimates that in the first year of project construction (2009) there will be a generation capacity of 7,537 MW to support an energy demand of 6,194 MW (LADWP, 2006).
+LADWP's service territory covers 465 square miles including Los Angeles and Owens Valley, with annual sales exceeding 2324 million MW-hours (MWh).
+LADWP estimates that in the first year of project construction (2009 there will be a generation capacity of 7, 400537 MW to support an energy demand of 6, 184194 MW, and in 2010 there will be a generation capacity of 7,560 MW to support an energy demand of 6,239 MW (LADWP, 20062007).